-Some moms I’ve talked to say that they almost felt ill for some time because of the lost interest in having sex while breastfeeding.
-How about you, mom?
-Vote in this poll on mom's libido when breastfeeding.
+Some moms I’ve talked to say that they almost felt ill for some time because of the low sex drive while breastfeeding.

 So what’s going on?

 There are several reasons for the low libido that many new mothers experience.
-Hormones play a large role, but are not the whole explanation.
+Hormones play a large role but are not the whole explanation.
 Lack of sleep and pain are other factors.

 The Breastfeeding Hormones Suppress Libido